mailcow/mailcow-dockerized-docs/docs/third_party-roundcube.md

 ## Upgrading Roundcube

 Upgrading Roundcube is rather simple, go to the [Github releases](https://github.com/roundcube/roundcubemail/releases) page for Roundcube and get the link for the "complete.tar.gz" file for the wanted release.
-Then follow the below commands changing the url and roundcube folder name naturally.
+Then follow the below commands and change the URL and Roundcube folder name if needed.

 ```
 # Enter a bash session of the mailcow PHP container